Red Lechwe Trophy hunting is a must for any African hunt safari. Four subspecies of these game antelopes have been identified in Africa.

 - Inhabiting marshy areas and feeding on mostly aquatic plants, they always utilize knee-deep water for safety and protection against predators.

-- Water-repellent substances cover the lechwe’s legs, allowing them to run very fast in knee-deep waters.
+- Water-repellent substances cover the lechwe’s legs, allowing them to run quickly in knee-deep waters in the Okavango swamps.

 - Males have long spiral-structured horns.
-Lyre-shaped horns are the signature trademark of a Red Lechwe trophy.
-Red lechwe makes for a magnificent trophy.
+Lyre-shaped horns are the signature trademark of a Lechwe trophy.
+This antelope makes for a magnificent trophy.

 - Both sexes have longer hind legs than other antelope species, which is essential for easing long-distance running in marshy soils.

-- Lechwe is a diurnal animal that lives in large herds comprising thousands of individuals.
+- They are a diurnal animal that lives in large herds comprising thousands of individuals.
 These herds are surprising of one sex but will mix during the mating season.

 - Lechwe has greasy and water-repellent coats, and females have tawny to chestnut coats that resemble one another, though they can have minor marking differences.